 Travellers, let’s face it, we can be a pain to buy for at Christmas.
 What do you buy someone who wants to live a minimalist life?
 Maybe doesn’t even have a home and keeps selling all their stuff to travel.
 We don’t exactly make it easy, do we?

-My advice, experiences are always a good choice, or something that’ll be useful on their travels.
-Here’s my top ten gift ideas for travellers and backpackers (in no particular order, they’re all great gifts!):
+My advice, experiences are always a good choice or something that’ll be useful on their travels.
+Here are my top ten gift ideas for travellers and backpackers (in no particular order, they’re all great gifts!):